-- (3) The board of directors' evaluation: - A. The company has established "Guidelines for Evaluation of the Board's Performance", which is implemented in 2020.05.13. - B. The evaluation was completed in 2022.03.08, the result was as follow:
+- (3) The board of directors' evaluation: - A. The company has established "Guidelines for Evaluation of the Board's Performance", which is implemented in 2020.05.13. - B. The evaluation was completed in 2024.03.04, the result was as follow:

-Evaluation cycle Period of Evaluation Evaluation Range Evaluation Method Content of evaluation Once a year January 1, 2022- December 31, 2022 Board of Directors Internal evaluation by the board of directors The degrees of participation in the company's operations; Improve the quality of board's decision-making; The composition and structure of the board of directors; The election and continuing education of directors; Internal control.
-Once a year January 1, 2022- December 31, 2022 Individual members of the board Self-evaluation by board member Aknowlege the company's goals and tasks; Awareness of directors' duties; The degree of participation in the company's operations; Internal relationship management and communication; Professional and continuous education of directors; Internal control.
+Evaluation cycle Period of Evaluation Evaluation Evaluation Content of evaluation Range Method Once a year January 1, 2023- December 31, 2023 Board of Directors Internal evaluation by the board of directors The degrees of participation in the company's operations; Improve the quality of board's decision-making; The composition and structure of the board of directors; The election and continuing education of directors; Internal control.
+Once a year January 1, 2023- December 31, 2023 Individual members of the board Self-evaluation by board member Acknowledge the company's goals and tasks; Awareness of directors' duties; The degree of participation in the company's operations; Internal relationship management and communication; Professional and continuous education of directors; Internal control.
+Once a year January 1, 2023- December 31, 2023 Functional committee Self-evaluation by board member Acknowledge the company's goals and tasks; The degree of participation in the company's operations; Internal relationship management and communication; Professional and continuous education of directors; Internal control.

 The evaluation method is carried out by questionnaire, including the internal self-evaluation of the board of directors and the self-evaluation of board members.
-The results of the 2022 annual board performance self-evaluation were reported to the board of directors on March 8, 2023.
+The results of the 2023 annual board performance self-evaluation were reported to the board of directors on March 8, 2024.
 The rate of achievement of the evaluation results was over 90%.